How soon are you available?

 process, answering all of your questions, and reviewing all of the word-for-word polygraph questions with you prior to running the exam.

 Clients are generally nervous across the entire exam, no matter what questions are asked.
-All of the polygraph questions are presented multiple times in a different order to help establish a pattern to one's responses.
+All of the polygraph questions are presented multiple times so that the client has many opportunities to do well.

 How accurate is the exam?